delta3d/delta3d/trunk/delta3d/readme.txt

       Unfortunately, doing a specific Boost.Python build ends up with wrong filenames (probably a bug in their build system), so you must do a full build :(

+   8. If you are using the Windows installer or have the dependency package unzipped make sure to remove the Boost.Python DLLs contained in delta3d\ext\bin before going any further.
+Otherwise, they will conflict with the DLL you just built.

-   8. Open a solution contain the project files for the Delta3D Python bindings:
+   9. Open a solution contain the project files for the Delta3D Python bindings:
       -delta3d\VisualStudio\src\python\dtpython.sln or
       -delta3d\VisualStudio\delta_all.sln.

-   9. Before building...
+   10. Before building...

       -Select Tools->Options
       -Select the Projects folder